 Unconsciousness is when a person is unable to respond to people and activities.
 Doctors often call this a coma or being in a comatose state.

-Decreased alertness is a state of reduced awareness and is a serious condition.
-A coma is a state of decreased alertness from which a person cannot b...Read Article Now Book Mark Article
+Decreased alertness is the most severe state of reduced awareness and is a serious condition.
+A coma is a state of decreased alertness from which a p...Read Article Now Book Mark Article

 Other changes in awareness can occur without becoming unconscious.
 These are called altered mental status or changed mental status.
 They include sudden confusion, disorientation, or stupor.